R1yuu/void_utility/README.md

 ```

-# LICENSE - MIT
+# LICENSE - GNU LGPLv2.1
-See `LICENSE` file in the root directory of this repository
+See `LICENSE.txt` file in the root directory of this repository